Our commitment to your privacy

 On occasion, the Law Council, its Constituent Bodies, Sections, Committees or Working Groups may distribute publications, marketing material and related communications for the purpose of informing you of matters relevant to your Section membership, your area of speciality or the profession generally.
 If you do not wish to receive any marketing communications from the Law Council, you may contact the Law Council as detailed below.

 The Law Council may collect information about your visit to its website through cookies to assist the Law Council to measure and improve its website.
-Examples of information that Law Council may collect include: day and time of your visit, whether you visited the Law Council’s website previously, whether you used a search engine to find the Law Council's website, and some geographical information about what country and state you are in.
+Examples of information that we may collect include: day and time of your visit, whether you visited our website previously, whether you used a search engine to find our website, and some geographical information about what country and state you are in.
 You can set your browser to reject cookies, or to notify you when you receive one in order to accept or reject such receipt in each instance.

-You may request access to, or the correction of, your personal information held by the Law Council by contacting the Law Council as detailed below.
-The Law Council may decline to provide you with access to your personal information, or to correct your personal information, where it is permitted to do so under the Privacy Act.
+You may request access to, or the correction of, your personal information held by the Law Council by contacting us.
+We may decline to provide you with access to your personal information, or to correct your personal information, where permitted under the Privacy Act.

 If you notify the Law Council that personal information it holds is inaccurate, out-of-date, incomplete, irrelevant or misleading, the Law Council will take action to correct the information in accordance with the Privacy Act.